marekbrze/categorized-raycast-extensions/README.md

 [Phind Search](https://www.raycast.com/Chuck/phind-search) by Chuck - Search anything with Phind

-[Pinata](https://www.raycast.com/stevedylandev/pinata) by stevedylandev - An extension to interact with the Pianta API
+[Pinata](https://www.raycast.com/pinata/pinata) by pinata - An extension to interact with the Pianta API

 [Pinboard](https://www.raycast.com/fe9lix/pinboard) by fe9lix - Post new bookmarks to Pinboard and search through your Pinboard bookmarks.
 Tip: Assign a global shortcut to the "Add Bookmark" command, select a URL, and then run the command ✨